 So, now I was a mum.
 I was still stubborn and determined (just ask my husband).
 I still have a keen sense of justice and fairness.
 And now I walked for physical activity.
 I walked everywhere I could.
 Pushing a buggy.

 Mummy guilt is awful And it’s a spiral.
-Once you start focussing on all the things you do wrong every day (and we all do things wrong for our children every day because being the perfect mother is just impossible) you notice more and more and more things you do wrong.
+Once you start focusing on all the things you do wrong every day (and we all do things wrong for our children every day because being the perfect mother is just not possible) you notice more and more and more things you do wrong.
 And the truth is, most of those things are absolute nonsense.